Uoriou/Automated-Health-Clinic-Management/README.md

 # Automated Health Clinic Management System

+## Project Scope / Project Objectives
+The local community health clinic is transitioning from a paper-based system to a digital one.
+They need a system where patients can register with their details (name, address, medical history) and receive a unique patient ID.
+Once registered, patients should be able to book appointments using their patient ID.
-A simple program designed to streamline patient care and clinic management through automation.
+Therefore we created a simple program designed to streamline patient care and clinic management through automation.
 Features include, a registration process, managing patients info, a prescription assignment and payment process.